 Please, Miss Macy, do not read this essay to the class.
 The ghost part is very hard to explain.

-I’ve set part of STUCK in Union Hall, Virginia—near Smith Mountain Lake.
-I've imagined the house that Jacie’s stepmother owns must look something like this one, which is on a farm next to my family homeplace.
+I've set part of STUCK in Union Hall, Virginia, near Smith Mountain Lake.
+Perhaps Liz's house looks something like this:

 In STUCK, Callie's tombstone sometimes emits a ball of light.
 While STUCK is a work of fiction, I've used a few real places.
 For instance, I based the cemetery where Callie's buried on the Carter family graveyard down the road from me, where reportedly John Carter's tombstone occasionally emits a ball of light which rolls down the hill and into a pond.